 Two or more people worked together to accomplish a goal through collaboration.
 Communication can take place either in person or virtually, thanks to several communication tools and cloud-based programs that are available for such purposes.

 Employees feel safe, noticed, and heard when working with engaging managers.
 They will run efficient meetings and work sessions.
+Likewise, it is also crucial to engage employees at the workplace.
 The engaged managers realize the importance of team communication and follow standardized collaboration practices.

 5. Practice Empathy: